mohdfsl/first/README.md

 # first
-it is just a simple preliminary project
+it is just a simple preliminary project bro